-- Using HSEMD's existing grants management systems, monitor loan recipients' progress with projects and provide technical assistance when needed to facilitate timely project completion. - Review and prioritize applications to optimize conformity to HSEMD's plans and strategies and program specific goals
+- Conducting sufficient outreach and technical assistance to ensure 40% of loan funds disbursed go to underserved communities. - Using HSEMD's existing grants management systems, monitor loan recipients' progress with projects and provide technical assistance when needed to facilitate timely project completion. - Review and prioritize applications to optimize conformity to HSEMD's plans and strategies and program specific goals

 2.2.4.
-Long-Term Iowa Safeguarding Tomorrow RLF Goals
+Long-Term Entity Safeguarding Tomorrow RLF Goals

-- Utilize the Iowa STRLF to further the goals and strategies outlined in the SHMP and local hazard mitigation plans.
-The SHMP was developed to reduce risk from natural hazards across the state and helps determine strategy and priority for mitigation activities, while local mitigation plans are developed by communities to determine their specific risks, needs, and strategies. - Ensure the Iowa STRLF maintains a balance sufficient to fund administration costs while also prioritizing disbursal of Ioans to mitigate hazards.
+- Utilize the lowa STRLF to further the goals and strategies outlined in the SHMP and local hazard mitigation plans.
+The SHMP was developed to reduce risk from natural hazards across the state and helps determine strategy and priority for mitigation activities, while local mitigation plans are developed by communities to determine their specific risks, needs, and strategies. - Ensure the lowa STRLF maintains a balance sufficient to fund administration costs while also prioritizing disbursal of loans to mitigate hazards.
 IFA has a consistent track record of maintaining and growing the CWSRF and DWSRF.
-While accounting for requirements specific to the STORM Act, HSEMD and IFA will pursue similar fund management strategies that ensure a sustainable and useful fund. - Update the Iowa SHMP to provide written practices for prioritizing STRLF projects specifically.
+While accounting for requirements specific to the STORM Act, HSEMD and IFA will pursue similar fund management strategies that ensure a sustainable and useful fund. - Update the lowa SHMP to provide written practices for prioritizing STRLF projects specifically.
 The SHMP provides guidance on the prioritization of mitigation activities, but does not account for program-specific requirements of the STRLF.
 The SHMP will be updated to align with the current IUP and to provide written procedures for HSEMD to prioritize STRLF applications. - Improve local governments' access to funding for natural hazard mitigation activities.
-Access to funding is especially important for underserved and disadvantaged communities and activities that have difficulty being funded under existing HMA programs (e.g., drought and extreme heat mitigation, or projects whose benefits are difficult to monetize for a benefit-cost analysis). - Process Improvement.
-HSEMD is committed to improving its processes and innovating better ways to accomplish our mission.
-During and after the initial capitalization grant receipt, and the loan application and disbursal process, HSEMD will assess the process and seek ways to improve it in future years, including by seeking feedback from applicants or potential applicants.
+Access to funding is especially important for underserved and disadvantaged communities and activities that have difficulty being funded under existing HMA programs (e.g., drought and extreme heat mitigation, or projects whose benefits are difficult to monetize).